 Blocking Out The Darkness

 It is so easy to find oneself in a dark place.
-If you suffer from anxiety, PTSD, or just are having an off day, which is perfectly normal and natural, 2020 and 2021 certainly tested our resilience.
+If you suffer from anxiety or PTSD or are just having an off day, which is perfectly normal and natural, 2020 and 2021 certainly tested our resilience.

-For me personally, it would have been easy to succumb to the negativity.
-The only path forward I envisioned to maintaining my mental health was to surround myself with others who also try their best to maintain a positive outlook.
+It would have been easy for me to succumb to the negativity.
+The only path forward I envisioned to maintain my mental health was to surround myself with others who also try their best to maintain a positive outlook.
 I used the tools that work for me… yoga, journaling, my vision board, cooking … anything I am passionate about.

 Blocking out the noise takes work.
 And it’s hard work.
-But the one thing my experience has proven is that you can find the light no matter what path you take or what journey you have found yourself on… journaling, praying, meditation… There are many ways to get there.
+But my experience has proven that you can find the light no matter what path you take or what journey you have found yourself on… journaling, praying, meditation, etc… There are many ways to get there.

-Whether you put out positive energy daily, weekly, during a holiday you observe, IMO, we must continue to find ways to spread light this holiday season.
+Whether you put out positive energy daily, weekly, or during a holiday you observe, in my opinion, we must continue to find ways to spread light this holiday season.

 “A Little Bit of Light Dispels A Lot of Darkness” – Rabbi Schneur Zalman of Liadi

-My amazing, healthy and enlightened 93-year-old aunt has always spoken of having hope and believing that this darkness shall pass.
+My amazing, healthy, enlightened 93-year-old aunt has always spoken of having hope and believing this darkness will pass.
 She has taught me the importance of forgiveness, gratitude, balance, and having a positive attitude.
-Her belief is that if we have a positive attitude, we will attract positivity.
+Her belief is that we will attract positivity if we have a positive attitude.

 It is why I wake up every day expressing gratitude and maintaining positive energy.